 First things first!
 What exactly is a will?

 Your last will and testament is a legal document that outlines your wishes in the event of your death.
 In your will, you can make a plan to distribute your estate (including any assets you own, such as property, money, and other items).
-You’ll also name an executor in charge of wrapping up your estate, and a guardian for any minor children you have.
-You can also outline any funeral and burial wishes you may have.
+You’ll also name an executor in charge of managing and distributing your estate, and a guardian for any minor children you have.
+You can also outline any funeral and burial wishes.

 You can think about your will like a blueprint for your family and loved-ones.
 It helps guide them through your wishes after you pass away.